Nikolai558/FE-BUDDY/ROADMAP.md

   - Recombine the files in the appropriate formats.
   - Will transfer certain NASR and other commonly updated data into the appropriate individual files prior to recombining the files, allowing an AIRAC update to be seamless.

+- [ ] Prepare program for CRC formats.

+- [ ] Complete ARTCC File management and editing
+  - Break each facility up into individual maps and properties and allow the user to edit their data via GUI and have the program rebuild it each time there is a release.
+Ref: ZLC FE ASSISTANT batch file system.

 - [ ] Artificial Intelligence (AI) Option that:
   - Allows the program to call the users phone number (US numbers at first for testing).
   - Will give the user "someone" to speaking to, considering now the FE will be pretty much useless